AI & Technology

 • Better voice-to-text — Desktop microphones give significantly higher accuracy.
 Most professionals speak at ~150 words per minute versus typing at ~52 WPM — that gap is more usable on desktop.

 On mobile, CleverType shows up when your keyboard does.
 Valuable — but limited.
-On desktop, it's available everywhere, all the time.
+Moreover, On desktop, it's available everywhere, all the time.
+That's a pretty meaningful difference for anyone doing serious writing work.

 Typing speed comparison: